 Termination did not mark the end of my pain.
 I reeled for a very long time afterwards.
 Nine months after termination I was still weeping in agony.
 And over a year post termination I wondered if it would ever end, if I would remain always in my heart the victim of an emotional hit and run.

-The lesson I learn is that this healing of messed up therapy takes time.
-And to declare it over is to declare that you are fully healed of—everything.
-Bad therapy mimics your problems underneath and adds to them too.
+In Two Packs I write: Bad therapy mimics your problems underneath and adds to them too.
 It forces you to take another few hundred pounds of luggage with you on your journey to heal, as if you are climbing a mountain and someone throws another backpack on top of your existing one.

 Buckets of gasoline on a remote fire seems to also be a great metaphor; Eileen carelessly—through enactments large and small, for two years—kept igniting what was a fire from long ago into a bonfire inside me that I could not put out in any way other than to leave.

-Around twenty months post termination I began to crescendo in my healing, feeling that I will do whatever it takes to be done with it including the consideration of filing a complaint.
-This is where I live now, in the pondering of bringing what has lived for so long inside me...to a place of being further outside of me.
+Around twenty months post termination I began to hit a beat in my healing from this traumatic therapy.
+I decided that I would do whatever it takes to be done with it including the consideration of filing a complaint.
+The writing of this document has helped leaps and bounds.
+When and if I file it is still a consideration.